SpencerWP99/SpencerWP99.github.io/_projects/Remy/index.md

 ## Bowl Elevator
 ### Lead Designer
-To deliver finished bowls to the operator, I designed a dual-column chain-driven elevator.
-This system features mirrored kinematics where two independent columns are synchronized via proximity sensors and homing algorithms.

-**Key Innovation:** I implemented a 1:4 ratio gear train on NEMA stepper motors to provide the necessary torque for lifting high-capacity bowls while maintaining a slim mechanical footprint.
+A dual-column chain-driven elevator with mirrored kinematics to lift salads from the conveyor tray to the top of the device for operators to finish the garnish and serve; two independent columns with set of arms to grab the bowls, synchronized via proximity sensors and homing algorithms.
+I designed the drivetrain and chain w/ bowl arms and the sensors for synchronization, bowl detection, and error detection.

 {% include image-gallery.html images="bowlelevator.jpg" height="400" %}

 ---

 ## Magnetic Conveyor System
-To meet strict food safety standards, I designed a seamless, wipeable stainless steel floor that houses a hidden magnetic conveying system.
-I developed a unique "Pull-Repel" cycle using electromagnets and H-bridge PCB revisions to index 3D-printed trays across the surface without any mechanical penetrations.

-**Key Innovation:** To ensure serviceability, I integrated a lift-assist frame supported by calibrated gas springs, allowing the entire internal assembly to be lifted 1.5ft for easy maintenance access.
+To meet strict food safety standards and reduce the cleaning time of the robot, a magnetic conveyor was designed to move bowl trays from module to module seamlessly while allowing the bowls to be quickly removed and washed; the system is design to move bowls incrementaly in a square pattern using electromagnets on hidden rails.
+I contributed to designing the proof of concept for the rail system and bowl trays, and aided with resolves several issues during testing, such as finding a method to increase the electromagnetic force during the forward motion without incedentally increasing the permanent magnet force during the backwards motion.

 {% include image-gallery.html images="conveyor.jpg" height="400" %}

 ---

 ## Engineering Knowledge Base & Documentation
-To support the transition from R&D to pilot production, I architected and authored a comprehensive central documentation database.
+To support the transition from R&D to pilot production, I architected and authored the comprehensive documentation database.
 This was a critical business-focused initiative to ensure that as the company scaled, engineering knowledge was preserved and assembly could be offloaded to manufacturing technicians.

 **Key resources:**